In 2022, the US Department of State issued nearly 22 million US passports (that’s including 3.36 million US passport cards).

 ✅Ears

-Passport photo requirements state that ears do not have to be visible in the photo.
-They can be covered by the subject’s hair or have the individual’s hair tucked behind them–dealer’s choice.
-As mentioned in the section about jewelry, earrings are permitted.
+Passport photo requirements state that you don’t have to show ears in a passport photo.
+They can be covered by the subject’s hair or have the individual’s hair tucked behind them.
+The most important is for your face and neck to be visible.

 Each US passport photo must meet specific technical requirements.
 These include: